ejektaflex/KambrikDocs/docs/README.md

 # Kambrik

-A lightweight Kotlin library mod for Fabric.
-Meant to simplify development through various means.
+A lightweight Kotlin library mod for [Fabric.](https://fabricmc.net/) Meant to simplify development through various means.

 Kambrik Currently Offers:
-* Automatic Registration of Items, Blocks, Enchantments, etc.
+* Simplified Registration of Items, Blocks, Enchantments, etc.
 * Command DSL for simple command creation
+* A Message API for sending data over the network and back
 * Extension methods for common, reusable functionality

 Experimental Features:
-* Simple Kotlin <=> NBT conversion with Kotlinx Serialization
+* Simple Object <=> NBT conversion with Kotlinx Serialization

 Upcoming Features:
-* Simple Packet creation
-* Automatic Packet serialization
+* A Text builder DSL
+* A GUI drawing DSL/API

 Experimental library features will be put into `kambrikx` until they mature.